 Industrial, Commercial, Universities, Hospitals, & Military Bases

 All these listed and more are examples of where DER can be fully and successfully implemented.
-In most cases, installing DER system can reduce monthly utility expenses while providing increased security of delivery and reliability.
-Industrial and large commercial customers will also eliminate demand on the regional grid thereby lessening strain.
+In most cases, installing a DER system can reduce monthly utility expenses while providing increased power security, delivery and reliability.
+Industrial and large commercial power customers will also eliminate demand on the local/regional power grid thereby lessening strain.

 Universities benefit not only from lower electricity costs but DER makes it possible to link college and university campuses together through microgrid technology ensuring total ‘islanding’ of the electricity generation and flow.